VaeiFork/PlayMontagePro/README.md

 > [!CAUTION]
 > Did you know?
 Anim Notifies are not guaranteed to trigger.
 > <br>Have you heard the common phrase "Animation should not affect gameplay"?
-> <br>You've probably already built notifies that reload your weapon and more!
-And without any issues.
+> <br>But you've probably already built notifies that reload your weapon and more without experiencing issues.
-> <br><br>What you may not know yet, is that the heavier your game gets, the less likely Anim Notifies are to fire.
-Its a trap that catches you later in production.
+> <br><br>Its a trap that catches you later in production.
+The heavier your game gets, the less likely Anim Notifies are to fire.
 > <br><br>This is true for Queued notifies.
 The alternative is Branching Point notifies.
 > <br>When two or more Branching Point notifies trigger on the same frame, only one will trigger!
-> <br><br>What if you had a notify that changes the movement mode to/from Flying?
-You can get stuck in Flying!
+> <br><br>What if you had a notify that changes the movement mode to or from Flying?
+You can get **stuck** in Flying!
 > <br>There is no anim notify system in Unreal that ensures your notifies will fire reliably.
-PMP is the solution to this.
+> <br>Play Montage Pro is the solution to this.

 > [!WARNING]
 > Use `git clone` instead of downloading as a zip, or you will not receive content